 A corrigendum is a notification of an important error made by the authors of the book chapter due to miscalculation or oversight.
 Readers wishing to draw the publisher’s attention to a significant published error should submit a statement/letter by email to the Academic Editor or directly to the Editorial office.
 Corrigenda are issued by the Academic editor, often with the help of peer-reviewers.
 All co-authors must sign an agreed wording.
 All authors must sign the corrigenda submitted for publication.

 In cases where co-authors disagree, the Academic Editor will take advice from independent peer-reviewers and impose the appropriate amendment, noting the dissenting author(s) in the text of the published version.

 In cases where some coauthors decline to sign a corrigendum or retraction, the editors reserve the right to publish it with the dissenting author(s) identified.
-Book Publisher International publishes corrigenda if there is an error in the published author list, but not for overlooked acknowledgements.
+B P International publishes corrigenda if there is an error in the published author list, but not for overlooked acknowledgements.

 An addendum is a notification of a peer-reviewed addition of information to a book chapter or monograph, for example in response to a reader’s request for clarification.
 Addenda do not contradict the original publication, but if the author(s) inadvertently omitted significant information available at the time, this material can be published as an addendum after peer review.

 Addenda are published only rarely and only when the editors decide that the addendum is crucial to the reader’s understanding of a significant part of the published contribution.